UACSc343Spring2021/assignments/presentation.md

 Please submit 5 of these by **Tuesday April 20th at 11:59 PM**, 5 by **Monday April 26th at 11:59PM** and 4 by **Wednesday April 28th at 11:59PM**.
 Do not
 submit one for your own group.
+You may submit these in any order.
+For example, if you did a GAME project, you may want to do all the GAME presentations first.

 After the presentations, you will be asked for **constructive** criticism (what you think is good about the design, what you think could be improved in